Dempster–Shafer theory: Relational measures

-and such that μ takes the empty subset of $\mathbb{P}$(C) to the least element of L, and takes C to the greatest element of L.
+and such that μ takes the empty set to the least element of L, and takes C to the greatest element of L.

-Schmidt compares μ with the belief function of Schafer, and he also considers a method of combining measures generalizing the approach of Dempster (when new evidence is combined with previously held evidence).
+Schmidt compares μ with the belief function of Shafer, and he also considers a method of combining measures generalizing the approach of Dempster (when new evidence is combined with previously held evidence).
 He also introduces a relational integral and compares it to the Choquet integral and Sugeno integral.
 Any relation m between C and L may be introduced as a "direct valuation", then processed with the calculus of relations to obtain a possibility measure μ.